 Freestanding Wine Fridge

-We stock a range of wine bottle capacities here at Expert Wine Storage including 20 bottle wine fridges.
+We stock a range of wine bottle capacities here at Expert Wine Storage and even offer a range of freestanding wine walls for your home or business.

 In order to allow for sufficient air circulation, there should be a minimum of 3-5 inches of space left around the units, which is why these coolers are commonly placed in large rooms such as spacious kitchens or garages.